 10. I practice self-acceptance.

-At age 48, I’m definitely noticing changes in my skin and ones that I don’t particularly like.
+At age 51, I’m definitely noticing changes in my skin and ones that I don’t particularly like.
 Since I’m the face of my company and the spokesperson for my brand, people will inevitably judge my product line based on how my own skin looks.
 This can put some pressure on me to have the look of perfect skin.
 However, I insist that I keep a good, healthy balance of continuing to pursue treatments that can improve my skin, but not go so far as to do things that make me look unnatural.
-I don’t put all of my focus on my looks and book a derm appointment everytime a wrinkle shows up like I know many people do.
+I don’t put all of my focus on my looks and book a derm appointment every time a wrinkle shows up like I know many people do.
 Instead, I do things for myself that bring me pure joy and confidence.
-Whether it’s riding my Harley Davidson with my husband, setting a fitness goal (I just signed up for a half marathon) or challenging myself to new experiences like moving to Austin three years ago after reading this post.
+Whether it’s riding my Triumph motorcycle, setting a fitness goal, or challenging myself to new experiences like moving to Austin five years ago after reading this post.
 I try to embrace all that life has to offer and the fuel this gives me on the inside is what brings me confidence on the outside.
 Through this skincare rule, I have learned to love the skin I’m in.

 I sincerely hope you enjoyed this post and learned a few things that add to your own skin care rules.
 If you need expert skin advice, you can schedule a virtual consultation with a licensed esthetician.
 We are here for you!

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”